 My name is Jonathan Hamilton, I live just south of London in the UK with my beautiful wife and three fantastic children.
-I work full time for a local engineering & manufacturing company.
+I work full time as a company director.
 In my spare time, I help my wife run her online jewelrybusiness on Ebay and Etsy.

 My wife Kelly has been making and selling jewelry online since 2010.
 She is great at coming up with new ideas and her designs are innovative and beautiful as well as being very affordable.
 I get involved with product photography.
 To begin with Kelly did her own photography with a basic $100 camera.
 This was fine to get started on eBay but once the product range started to broaden, we decided to take the business more seriously.
 We focussed on launching a new website and Amazon store and started to research what we would need for a proper photography setup.

 Toward the back end of 2013, we invested in our first DSLR camera a Nikon D3100.
 We soon discovered that effective jewelry photography is no easy process.
 Determined to succeed, I researched YouTube for how to guides and tips.
 One evening I came across a video involving Photocubics Flashbox One.
 This looked almost too good to be true – an easy, quick way to get professional level photographs on your desktop.
 I contacted the owner Steve Bolson through his website: photocubicsinc.com Steve’s direct manner and no-nonsense approach appealed and in early 2014, I invested in a Photocubics Flashbox A10.